MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-dual-write-estimates-actuals.md

 ## Project estimates

-Project labor, expense, and material estimates are created and maintained in Dataverse and synchronized to Finance and Operations apps for accounting purposes.
+Project labor, expense, and material estimates are created and maintained in Microsoft Dataverse and synchronized to Finance and Operations apps for accounting purposes.
 Create, update, and delete operations aren't supported through the Finance and Operations apps.

 Creating estimates requires a valid accounting configuration for the project.
 Projects that are associated with contract lines must have a valid project cost and revenue profile defined in the Project cost and revenue profile rules.
 For more information, see [Configure accounting for billable projects](../project-accounting/configure-accounting-billable-projects.md#configure-project-cost-and-revenue-profile-rules).